d12frosted/elpa-mirror/stable-melpa/modus-themes-readme.txt

 official Info manual for further documentation (distributed with the themes, or available at: <https://protesilaos.com/modus-themes>).

-The themes share the following customization variables, all of which are disabled by default (nil):
+The themes share the following customization variables:

     modus-themes-inhibit-reload                 (boolean)
     modus-themes-italic-constructs              (boolean)